What is the course about?

-For the second half we'll move on to how this can be applied.
-We'll have a look at how to use R for statistics, graphics, data mining, machine learning and time series.
-To make it more interesting, we'll use real life examples from science, finance, and everyday life.
+For the second half we will move on to how this can be applied.
+We will have a look at how to use R for statistics, graphics, data mining, machine learning and time series.
+To make it more interesting, we will use real life examples from science, finance, and everyday life.

 What will I achieve?

 By the end of this course you should be able to...

 Solve simple problems using R programming.
 This could include analysing business data, or using data frames for handling large data sets.
 Being a good programmer is all about experience, but this course will give you the skill set to tackle new problems on your own.
 You will learn how to handle syntax errors and what to do when you get stuck.

 What level is the course and do I need any particular skills?

 The course is introductory, and no programming experience is required.
 Basic computer skills are required.

 How will I be taught, and will there be any work outside the class?

 You will be introduced to a topic, then you'll try programming it.
 There will also be exercises and games so you're not sat still staring at the screen all day.
 There will be optional, but highly recommended homework set.

 Are there any other costs?
 Is there anything I need to bring?